The Insurance Disputes Law Review: Italy

 These clauses are contained in third-party insurance policies and generally establish that the policy will cover only those damages for which the third party raises a claim during the period of validity of the policy.
 However, these clauses can be formulated in different ways and, for example, may also provide that the policy will cover only those cases in which both the damage and the claim occur within the period of validity of the policy.

-The validity of insurance contracts containing claims-made clauses was subject to extensive scrutiny by Italian courts, which in some cases declared them null and void as vexatious under Article 1341 ICC.
+The validity of insurance contracts containing claims-made clauses was subject to extensive scrutiny by Italian courts, which in some cases declared them null and void as vexatious under Article 1341 of the ICC.
 The courts considered that those clauses limited the liability of insurance companies, with a consequent need for the explicit written consent of the insured for the contracts to be valid.

 In some other cases, the validity of the whole contract was challenged, as it would have allegedly constituted an agreement that was outside the scope of lawful atypical insurance contracts, thus being unenforceable under Italian law.

 The Joint Divisions of the Supreme Court were therefore requested to issue a decision on the topic.
-The judgment was rendered in September 2018 and, while it rejected the alleged grounds of invalidity reported above, it substantially declared that the validity of claims-made clauses shall be assessed on a case-by-case basis.
+The judgment was rendered in September 2018 and, while it rejected the alleged grounds of invalidity reported above, it substantially declared that the validity of claims-made clauses shall be assessed on a case-by-case basis.32

 In particular, the Court confirmed that insurance contracts containing claims-made clauses are not atypical, especially taking into consideration that recent laws expressly govern them.
 Moreover, such clauses cannot be considered vexatious, as they merely define the object of the contract and do not limit the liability of the insurance company.
 Accordingly, the potential invalidity of such clauses cannot generally be upheld and must be assessed depending on additional and specific elements, including the way they are formulated.